Sebastianhju/Runeterra-5e/Runes.md

 Summoner spells has a 20% discount in shops.

-Whenever you use a _summoner spell_ you gain agility and movement speed equal to twenty times your proficiency bonus.
+Whenever you use a _summoner spell_ all allies within 30 feet of you gains agility and can use their reaction to move up to their movement speed.

 ---

 ### Transcendence  <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-runes/Sorcery/Transcendence.png" Align=left width=7% height=7%>